Bangladesh Army football team

-The Army team consists of players who play professionally in the Bangladesh Premier League, Championship League, Dhaka League and the lower tiers of Dhaka football, while still being a member of the Bangladesh Army.
+The Army team consists of players who play professionally in the Bangladesh Premier League, Championship League, Dhaka League and its lower tiers, while still being employed in the Bangladesh Army.

 History

-Officially founded on 26 March 1971, coinciding with Bangladesh's Independence Day, Bangladesh Army was home to many professional footballers shortly after.
-Hafizuddin Ahmed who was the first East Pakistani footballer to captain the Pakistan, was one of the first commissioned officers of the Bangladesh Army.
+Officially formed in 1973, only two years after the Independence of Bangladesh, Bangladesh Army football team was home to many domestic footballers shortly after.
+Hafizuddin Ahmed, who was only the second East Pakistani footballer to captain the Pakistan national team, was one of the first commissioned officers of the Bangladesh Army.

 According to RSSSF, the earliest records of the Army taking part in a football competition was at the 1977/78 edition of the Aga Khan Gold Cup.
 During the tournament they suffered heavy defeats to Thai club Bangkok Bank (2–8) and Malaysia's Penang (1–4).

+Kazi Mahmud Hasan, another East Pakistani player who represented the Pakistan national team, contributed significantly to Army's early success.
+He captained the team in 1973 and later served as their coach in 1980 and 1981.

-They also regularly took part in the Sher-e-Bangla Cup, where they were joint winner alongside Dhaka University in both 1980 and 1981, while in 1989 they beat their rivals in the final to gain sole ownership of the title.
+They also regularly took part in the Sher-e-Bangla Cup, where they were joint winner alongside Dhaka University in both 1980 and 1981, while in 1989, they beat their rivals in the final to gain sole ownership of the title.